lorandszakacs/sprout/README.md

 # sprout

+:warning: sprout is no longer maintained.
+Use [monix-newtypes](https://github.com/monix/newtypes) instead.
+The encodings and rationale behind the two libraries are nearly identical.
+Most transitions from sprout to monix-newtypes are search+replaces :seedling:

 ## getting started

 This library is published for Scala `3.0.0`, `2.13`, `2.12`, both on the JVM, and JS platforms.